thiagocompass/atividadedocker/Documentao.md

 ## Linux Configuration Steps

-### Setup the NFS (only the server side)
+### To set up the NFS (only the server side

 - Install the firewall package `sudo yum install firewall`;
 - To keep the NFS service working through the firewall `firewall-cmd —add-service-nfs —permanent` and `firewall-cmd —reload`;
 - Start the NFS service `sudo systemctl start nfs-server`;
 - Enable the NFS service `sudo systemctl enable nfs-server`;
 - Create a new directory to NFS, ex. `sudo mkdir /srv/yourname`;
-- Give permissions to nfsnobody user write the in /srv/yourname, `chown nfsnobody:nfsnobody share/`;
+- Give permissions to nfsnobody user write in /srv/yourname, `chown nfsnobody:nfsnobody share/`;
 - Set up the exports file, access `nano /etc/exports`.
-Inside write `/srv/share 0.0.0.0/0(rw:all_squash)`, the IP is the client instance.
+Inside, write `/srv/share 0.0.0.0/0(rw:all_squash)`, the IP is from the client instance.
 To finish, export the file `exportfs -rva`;

 ### To set up Apache.